Zeekoh23/privacy_policy/privacy.md

 If you are a resident in Switzerland, the contact details for the data protection authorities are available here: https://www.edoeb.admin.ch/edoeb/en/home.html.

-If you have questions or comments about your privacy rights, you may email us at alex@educare.ng.
+If you have questions or comments about your privacy rights, you may email us at revivalarmy98@gmail.com.

 Account Information